sshah2908/Jolt-tips/README.md

 ## **Overview**

 Jolt-tips is a Discord-based robot designed to facilitate the seamless transfer of cryptocurrencies among users while minimizing transaction fees through the integration of Web3 technology.
 By leveraging blockchain and smart contract capabilities, Jolt-Tips aims to streamline the process of sending and receiving cryptocurrencies within the Discord community, ultimately reducing financial losses associated with transaction fees.
+However, as a project created while I was still learning - the database was not secure and did not employ SQL

 ## **Features**